 Creating A Renewed Prairie Home

 In Tigard, the site of a former dairy highlights the challenges and opportunities of being a good partner and neighbor when attempting to manage natural areas in an urban setting.
 Along the Tualatin River, adjacent to Cook Park and Durham City Park, the 26-acre Thomas Dairy site includes multiple acres of emergent wetland, wet prairie and oak savanna.
-The site is near the confluence of Fanno Creek with the Tualatin River and connects with a regional trail system frequently used by cyclists, joggers, walkers and their dogs.
+The site is near the Durham Water Resource Recovery Facility and the confluence of Fanno Creek with the Tualatin River.
+It connects with a regional trail system frequently used by cyclists, joggers, walkers and their dogs.
 The area is also frequented by geese, frogs, ducks and coyotes and is only a mile from Tigard High School and Durham Elementary School, where nearly 3,000 students attend.
 The site offered the potential to create urban wildlife habitat, increase native plant biodiversity, enhance an urban green space, increase shade for the Tualatin River, and provide connectivity to Cook Park, Durham Park and across the Ki-a-Kuts Bridge to Tualatin Community Park.

 First planting: 2008